Kalanithi Maran: Personal life

-Kalanithi Maran is the son of the former Union Minister of India Murasoli Maran and grand nephew of Former Tamil Nadu chief minister M. Karunanidhi.
-His younger brother Dayanidhi Maran was also a former minister.
-Kalanithi Maran married Kaveri, a native of Coorg and has a daughter named Kaviya Maran.
-He had his schooling with Don Bosco, Egmore, Chennai.
+Kalanithi was born to former Union Minister Murasoli Maran in Chennai, Tamil Nadu, on 24 July 1964.
+He is also the grand-nephew of former Tamil Nadu chief minister M. Karunanidhi.
+Kalanithi Maran married Kavery, a native of Kodagu.
+They have a daughter named Kavya Kalanithi Maran, who is now the Head of both his cricket franchises, Sunrisers Hyderabad in the Indian Premier League and Sunrisers Eastern Cape in South Africa T20 League.

+He did his schooling in Don Bosco, Chennai.
 He graduated in commerce from Loyola College, Chennai.
-He did his MBA from University of Scranton.
+He did his MBA from University of Scranton, USA.
+As of 2023, his net worth is US$3 billion.